Courts Cannot Enforce Informal Agreements

 Confused about the importance of a custody order for unmarried parents and how to get a custody order?
 First, when an unmarried couple has a child together, the parties will need to establish paternity even if the couple are living together and the father’s name is on the birth certificate.
 In many states, including California, the court presumes the husband of a married couple is the father.
 On the other hand, however, there is no presumption for unmarried couples.
 Until a court establishes paternity, neither mother nor father can get enforceable custodial rights of a child.

-Even with an informal agreement, one parent can change their mind about the agreement, and the other parent would have no recourse.
-Furthermore, any child support paid under an agreement that has not been signed by a judge does not count.
-If the couple does end up going to court,the court will often establish paternity and child support.
+Even with an informal agreement, one parent can change their mind about the transaction, and the other parent would have no recourse.
+Furthermore, any child support paid under a contract that has not been signed by a judge does not count.
+If the couple does end up going to court, the court will often establish paternity and child support.
 In this regard, the court may order a parent to pay child support “retroactively” to an earlier starting time, causing an unexpected financial burden for the parent ordered to pay support.

 Unmarried Parents Must Establish Paternity Through Court

-As mentioned above, to get a custody order for unmarried parents, the parties will need to legally establish paternity.
+As mentioned above, to get a custody order for unmarried parents, the parties will need to establish paternity legally.
 You must prove paternity even if the couple is living together and the father’s name is on the birth certificate.
 Establishing paternity is a two-part process.
 First, an unmarried couple can acknowledge paternity by both parents voluntarily signing a Declaration of Paternity.
 The hospital will usually present this form for signature at the hospital at birth.
 A couple can also sign it at a public agency such as a local child support agency, welfare office, or family law facilitator’s office.
 The form is then filed with the California Department of Child Support Services Paternity Opportunity Program.
-Keep in mind, however, that this is only step 1 of a two-step process.
+Keep in mind, however, that this is step 1 of a two-step process.
 A Declaration of Paternity is not a court order nor does it officially establish paternity or custody.
-A same-sex partner can also sign a Declaration of Parentage in a similar way.
+A same-sex partner can also similarly sign a Declaration of Parentage.

 The next step is to have the court make a formal order of paternity.
 Even if a father signs a Declaration of Paternity in the hospital, the parties need a court order of paternity.
 Once the court establishes paternity, the court can then sign orders about custody, visitation, and support.
 At this point, the court will treat the unmarried parents the same as a married couple when it comes to these issues.
 If the couple agrees on all of those issues, then a judge can sign their agreement, so it becomes a court order.